Diana Baumrind

-Diana Blumberg Baumrind (August 23, 1927 – September 13, 2018) was a clinical and developmental psychologist known for her research on parenting styles and for her critique of the use of deception in psychological research.
+Diana Blumberg Baumrind (August 23, 1927 – September 13, 2018) was an American clinical and developmental psychologist known for her research on parenting styles and for her critique of the use of deception in psychological research.

 Early life and education

 Baumrind was born into a Jewish community in New York City, the first of two daughters of Hyman and Mollie Blumberg.
 She completed her B.A. in Psychology and Philosophy at Hunter College in 1948, and her M.A. and Ph.D. in Psychology at the University of California, Berkeley.
-Her doctoral dissertation was entitled "Some personality and situational determinants of behavior in a discussion group".
+Her doctoral dissertation was entitled "Some personality and situational determinants of behaviour in a discussion group".

 Career

 After being awarded her doctorate she served as a staff psychologist at Cowell Memorial Hospital in Berkeley.
 She was also director of two U. S. Public Health Service projects and a consultant on a California state project.
 From 1958-1960 she also had a private practice in Berkeley.

 She was a developmental psychologist at the Institute of Human Development, University of California, Berkeley.
 She was known for her research on parenting styles and for her critique of deception in psychological research, especially Stanley Milgram's controversial experiment.